eapig/eapig.github.io/docs/acquisition-best-practice.md

 ### Assembling your team

-There will be wide variance here depending on the size of your organisation.
+There will be wide variance here depending on the size of your organisation, and what processess are in-scope.
 This section could be used by a lone archivist to identify which tasks they should be considering and can cover with their current skills; or by a large organisation to work out which departments need to be included.
 Some of these things may be able to be covered by external contractors, vendors, professional groups, etc.

+Project needs can include:

+*Sourcing collections
+*Transfer to organization
+*Appraising/processing
+*file format conversion for preservation & access *facilitating storage environment, storage, processing, access tools *file format experts
+*copyright & legal concerns
+*Data security and privacy
+*Processing the collection
+*Providing access to the collection
+*Overarching project management and leadership

+Roles which may map to these needs include:

+*Curators/archivists
+*IT staff
+*Processing staff
+*Copyright officers
+*Privacy officers / Data Protection Lead
+*Legal staff
+*Outreach
+*Project champion
+*Vendors (technical, storage, legal advice)

 > Need to work out how to ensure this section doesn't just repeat / overlap with the Processes section above

 ## Working with Donors/Creators

+This section has been split in to two parts; dealing with internal email for an organisation's own archives or similar sitations where the record creator is obliged to provide their email, and recieving email from external donors.

+###External donor###

+###Internal creator###